-A phantom game machine `` Nintendo PlayStation '' jointly developed by Nintendo and Sony finally appeared at the auction
+Nintendo PlayStation, a phantom game machine jointly developed by Nintendo and Sony, finally appeared at the auction

 The world's only known Nintendo PlayStation could be yours—for over $ 15,000 | Ars Technica

-The Nintendo PlayStation first appeared at the CES Consumer Electronics Show in Chicago in 1991.
-The Nintendo PlayStation was jointly developed by Nintendo and Sony, but later the two companies broke up and the development was abandoned and the product was put on the shelves without being released.
-The fact that the Nintendo PlayStation saw the light of day again came from the discovery of a prototype of the Nintendo PlayStation from the home of Terry Diebold in 2015.
+Nintendo PlayStation first came out in the consumer electronics trade show, CES , held in Chicago in 1991.
+The Nintendo PlayStation was co-developed by Nintendo and Sony, but development stopped after the two companies found out that it was in storage.
+The reason why the Nintendo PlayStation came to see the light again was that in 2015, the prototype of the Nintendo PlayStation was discovered at the home of Mr. Terry Diebold.

-If you read the following article, you can interview Mr. Diebold who discovered Nintendo PlayStation and see how the game is playing on the actual machine.
+By reading the following article, you can see an interview with Mr. Diebold who discovered Nintendo PlayStation and see how he is playing the game on a real machine.

-The real game of the phantom game machine `` Play Station '' packed with Nintendo and Sony's black history appeared-gigazine
+The real of the phantom game machine `` Play Station '' full of black history of Nintendo and Sony has appeared-GIGAZINE

-After that, Diebold, who has raised the reputation of Nintendo PlayStation over game events in various places, decided to enter the auction for economic reasons.
-With the goal of starting bidding in February 2020, we have been preparing for listing on the auction site Heritage Auctions.
+After that, Mr. Diebold has raised the reputation of Nintendo PlayStation over game events in various places, but he decided to put up for auction for economic reasons.
+Aiming to start bidding in February 2020, we are preparing for listing on the auction site Heritage Auctions.

-The details of how Nintendo PlayStation was auctioned are described in the following article.
+The details of how Nintendo PlayStation was put up for auction are detailed in the following articles.

 Nintendo Play Station Super NES CD-ROM Prototype-Sony and | Lot # 93060 | Heritage Auctions

-The exhibited Nintendo PlayStation includes not only the main unit but also the attached cable and controller, and a cassette labeled 'for demonstration'.
+The Nintendo PlayStation exhibited includes not only the main unit but also the attached cables and controllers, and cassettes labeled as 'for demo'.

-In addition, the CD-ROM drive was not functioning at the time of discovery, but was successfully restored by YouTuber Benjamin Heckendon, who has gained popularity in game console repair movies.
-However, although it is possible to play music CDs like PlayStation, the existence of playable game software has not been confirmed.
+Also, the CD-ROM drive was not functioning at the beginning of the discovery, but it was successfully restored by YouTuber Benjamin Heckendorn who is popular in repair movies for game consoles.
+However, although it is possible to play a music CD like PlayStation, the existence of playable game software has not been confirmed.

-You can see how Hecken Dawn is trying to repair the Nintendo PlayStation from the following article.
+You can see how Heckendon is trying to repair the Nintendo PlayStation from the following article.

-The back of the main unit looks like this.
-In addition to the multi-output terminal shared with the Super Nintendo, there are also output ports with unknown uses written as 'NEXT', making you feel the romance unique to the prototype.
+The back of the main body looks like this.
+In addition to confirming the multi-output terminal common with Super Nintendo, there is also an output port for which the application is unknown, written as 'NEXT', giving you the romance unique to the prototype.

 There is also a handwritten label '2' on the bottom.
 The meaning of this label is unknown.

-The description on the Heritage Auctions listing page states, 'This is the first time that the Nintendo PlayStation has appeared in a public auction, and it is arguably the most famous, mysterious and controversial relic in the gaming world.
-Whatever the consequences of this product, the story will be a legend that is handed down in the history of video games. '
+The description of the Heritage Auctions listing page states, 'This is the first Nintendo PlayStation to appear in a public auction.
+It's definitely the most famous, mysterious and controversial relic in the game world.
+No matter what the outcome of this product awaits, its story will be a legend that will be handed down in the history of video games. '

-The deadline for the Nintendo PlayStation auction is 11:00 on March 6, 2020 (2:00 on March 7, Japan time) in Central Japan Standard Time.
-After the deadline for Internet bidding, live bidding will be held again at Heritage Auctions.
-The bidding price at the time of article creation was 310,000 dollars (about 34 million yen).
+The deadline for the Nintendo PlayStation auction is 16:00 on March 6th, 2020 (Chubu Standard Time, 2:00 on March 7th, Japan time).
+After the deadline for bidding on the Internet, live auction will be held again at Heritage Auctions.
+The bid amount at the time of writing the article was 310,000 dollars (about 34 million yen).